-From 1990 to 2006 emissions from road transport decreased by 90% despite the 70% growth in the number of vehicles.
+From 1990 to 2007 emissions from road transport decreased by 90% despite the 70% growth in the number of vehicles.
 This is due to phase out of leaded fuel.
 Further emissions have decreased from the fishing sector as well as from the sector other transport due to less fuel consumption in these sectors.
 Emissions from fishing are high compared to the fuel consumption.
 The emission factors for burning fuel at sea are much higher than when burning fuel on land, due to the presence of salt (and therefore chlorine) in the air going to the engines.

-Emissions from industrial processes have increased by 133% during the period due to increased activity in the non-ferrous metals production sector.
+Emissions from industrial processes have increased by 178% during the period due to increased activity in the non-ferrous metals production sector.
+Emissions from industrial processes amount to 0.6 g I-TEQ and account for 15% of the total emissions.